k8ssandra/k8ssandra/docs/content/en/tasks/repair/_index.md

 ---
-title: "Reaper for Apache Cassandra® web interface for repairs"
+title: "Repair Cassandra with Reaper"
 linkTitle: "Repair"
-description: "Use the Reaper for Apache Cassandra&reg; web interface for repairs."
+description: "Use the Reaper for Apache Cassandra&reg; web interface to perform repairs."
 ---

 Repairs are a critical anti-entropy operation in Cassandra.
 In the past, there have been many custom solutions to manage them outside of your main Cassandra installation.
 K8ssandra provides the Reaper web interface that eliminates the need for a custom solution.
 Just like K8ssandra makes Cassandra setup easy, Reaper makes configuration of repairs even easier.